LlmKira/Openaibot/README.md

 ### 🔨 Check

-Make sure your server has 1GB of RAM and 10GB of free storage
+Make sure your server has 1GB of RAM and 10GB of free storage.

+For Arm architecture servers: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 ### 📦 Deploy/Renew